kapong/vascx_simplify/README.md

-# VASCX Simplify
+# vascx_simplify

+**⚠️ IMPORTANT: This project is NOT original work.**

+This is a simplified rewrite of the original [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models) project by Eyened.
+All core algorithms, preprocessing logic, and model architectures are derived from that original work.

+## AI Usage Disclaimer

+**This project was developed with significant assistance from AI tools** (GitHub Copilot, ChatGPT, Claude).
+AI was used extensively for:
+- Code organization and refactoring
+- Documentation and comments
+- Testing infrastructure
+- Packaging and build configuration
+- Docker setup
+- CI/CD pipeline

+The underlying algorithms and models are from the original work referenced above.

+---

 A PyTorch library for vessel and fundus image analysis, providing GPU-accelerated preprocessing, contrast enhancement, and inference utilities for medical imaging tasks.

-> **Note**: This is a simplified rewrite of the original [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models) project by Eyened.
-This version focuses on making the core functionality more accessible and easier to use as a pip-installable library.

-## AI Usage Disclaimer

-Parts of this codebase were developed with assistance from AI tools (GitHub Copilot, ChatGPT, Claude) for code organization, documentation, testing infrastructure, and packaging setup.
-The core algorithms and models are based on the original work referenced above.

 ## Features